Back to Research

 Five Policy Priorities

-1. Triple education spending to 4% of GDP within seven years.
-From 2.0% to at least 4%, with priority allocation to teacher compensation, early childhood education, learning assessment systems, and climate-resilient school infrastructure.
+1. Raise education spending toward 5% of GDP (BNP pledge, PM Tarique Rahman).
+From 2.03% to at least 4% in this parliament, with the 5% target contingent on tax-to-GDP rising from 8%.
+Priority allocation: teacher compensation, early childhood education, national learning assessment systems, and climate-resilient school infrastructure.
+No curricular reform succeeds at current funding levels.

 The education system Bangladesh built over three decades solved the access problem under extraordinary fiscal and demographic constraints.
 That achievement deserves recognition.
 But the system the next three decades require must solve the quality and relevance problem: better teaching, better curricula, better assessment, and sustained fiscal commitment at levels Bangladesh has never approached.
 With an HCI of 0.46 and learning poverty at 57%, the cost of inaction is the diminished productivity of an entire generation.